jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 ###Coaches Body Language:
 When coaching an athelete our verbal conversation is just one small peace of the conversation.
 The tone of our voice, our facial expressions and our non-verbal body language can convay unintentional messages.
 Even young atheletes pick up on an astounding amount of non-verbal ques.
-Rmember this when trying to communicate anything to your atheletes.
+Remember this when trying to communicate anything to your atheletes.

 A lot of our body language is sub-conchis, as in we do not mean to communicate it.
 It just happens naturally.
 Whatever thoughts are in our mind get convayed via our body.